VladimerKhasia/ML-in-Notebooks/MLOps/mat_ref.md

 **PART 1 - General:**

+concept and data drift

+houseprice example: inflation caused houseprice change (concept) vs only large houses are built (data)

-concept and data drift - inflation-->houseprice and large house-->houseprice example (there is also covariate shift/notdrift when x and y distributions change but x-->y mapping does not)
+(there is also covariate shift/notdrift when x and y distributions change but x-->y mapping does not)

 - track software-->memory,compute,latency,throughput, server load